reapermc/wicked-expressions/docs/tutorial/getting_started.md

 ## Baseline tutorial

-The base behavior is very well documented in the [bolt-expressions](https://github.com/rx-modules/bolt-expressions) documentation.
+The basic behavior is very well documented in the [bolt-expressions](https://github.com/rx-modules/bolt-expressions) documentation.
 You can check it out [here](https://rx-modules.github.io/bolt-expressions/tutorial/).

 The rest of the documentation will solely focus on the differences and new features introduced by this library.